Jungle Flyfishing Gear Guide

 • Fav Peacock Line Combo:

-I highly recommend all 3 lines (Hence the Lamson Remix S 3-pack).
-I use 50 lb flouro at the fly, strong swivel, then a 40 lb connector to the fly line.
+I highly recommend all 3 lines, hence 2 Lamson Remix S reels with an extra spool for the 3rd line.
+You will want at least 2 reels available.
+I then use 50 lb flouro at the fly, strong swivel, then a 40 lb connector to the fly line.
 Note that most 8-9 wt lines only have a 35-40 lb breaking point.
 The Warmwater Predator has a 50 lb core and handles the inevitable heat really well.
 The S5/S7 also works great as a backup Payara line or in deeper Peacock water.

 • If you show up with these 4 lines, you’re gonna do just fine!